Portland Police Deputized As Federal Officers As Far-Right Proud Boys Move Into City

 At least three people were arrested early in the day at the 1,000-person rally.
 Meanwhile, about 450 counter-protesters assembled nearby.

-The Proud Boys, which has been designed as a hate group by the Southern Poverty Law Center, said that they wanted to demonstrate in support of President Trump and to urge supporters to run for local office and register to vote.
+The Proud Boys, which has been designated a hate group by the Southern Poverty Law Center, said that they wanted to demonstrate in support of President Trump and to urge supporters to run for local office and register to vote.

 Portland has witnessed nightly protests after the killing of George Floyd.
-Since then, Trump has condemned the demonstrations, which sometimes turn violent.
+Since then, Trump has condemned the demonstrations, which sometimes turned violent.
 His administration recently began the process of defunding the city for what they see as its failure to bring the protests to an end, as The Inquisitr previously reported.